 I would like to run a project with GiPHouse

-Our projects are carried out during the second semester (please check the website of the university for the academic calendar).
-During the first semester a student assistants will look for suitable projects for the students to work on, they can be contacted on directors [AT] giphouse.nl.
-During this period it's possible to contact the student assistant to see whether there is room for your project(s).
+Our projects are carried out during the second semester (usually around February - June).
+During the first semester (September - December) the GiPHouse management will look for suitable projects for the students to work on.
+They can be contacted on sales@giphouse.nl.
+During this period it's possible to contact us to see whether there is room for your project(s).
+In the first contact, we will check with you whether the project is suitable for the course.

-- About one paragraph about the client (company), what is it that you do?
+• About one paragraph about the client (company), what is it that you do?

-- Information on the project, what is the project about?
+• Information on the project, what is the project about?
 What is the purpose of the project?

-- Contact information, who are you?
+• Contact information, who are you?
 How can the project group reach you?

 After an agreement is reached on the project description, the contracts can be signed and the project is ready for the spring semester.

-Example project description
+Example project description:

 GiPHouse